 - Expression from a body-mind-heart connection – combining mindfulness with body awareness encourages integration inside of us.
 Expression and engagement with our loved ones from this place is where what you say verbally is reflected in what you express non-verbally.

 Embodied relationships can be maintained from a position of control or a position of vulnerability.
 In power-based relationships, individuals try to maintain a feeling of security by controlling themselves and their partners.
 In the process, each plays a series of roles (e.g. good provider, competent mother, successful business person).
-All the while, each person who plays a role is suppressing their authentic self beneath a myriad of expectations of the security-based roles, and often experiencing a sense of dullness or deadness.
+All the while, each person who plays a role is suppressing their authentic self beneath a myriad of expectations of the security-based roles, and often experience a sense of dullness or deadness.
 The roles cut you off from who you truly are, and intimacy is restricted.